-In connection with the Corporate Conversion, Bellerophon Therapeutics, Inc. will continue to hold all assets of Bellerophon Therapeutics LLC and will assume all of its liabilities and obligations.
-Bellerophon Therapeutics, Inc. will be governed by a certificate of incorporation filed with the Delaware Secretary of State and bylaws.
-On the effective date of the Corporate Conversion, the members of the board of directors of Bellerophon Therapeutics LLC will become members of the board of directors of Bellerophon Therapeutics, Inc. and the officers of Bellerophon Therapeutics LLC will become the officers of Bellerophon Therapeutics, Inc.
+As a result of the Corporate Conversion, Bellerophon Therapeutics, Inc. holds all assets of Bellerophon Therapeutics LLC and assumed all of its liabilities and obligations.
+Bellerophon Therapeutics, Inc. is governed by a certificate of incorporation filed with the Secretary of State of the State of Delaware and bylaws.
+On February 12, 2015, the effective date of the Corporate Conversion, the members of the board of directors of Bellerophon Therapeutics, LLC became members of the board of directors of Bellerophon Therapeutics, Inc. and the officers of Bellerophon Therapeutics, Inc.